bregman-arie/devops-exercises/common-qa.md

 1. What is horizontal scaling?
 2. The act of adding additional instances to the pool to handle scaling is called ________ scaling

-You are right, both ask about horizontal scaling but first of all but, it's done from a different angel every time and in addition, I do believe repetition helps you to learn something better in a way where you are not fixed on one way it's asked.
+You are right, both ask about horizontal scaling but it's done from a different angel in every question and in addition, I do believe repetition helps you to learn something in a way where you are not fixed on the way it's asked, rather you understand the concept itself.